cstrawberry/predictive-universe/docs/paper/glossary.md

 *   **Prediction Relativity:** (Remark 3) Concept encapsulating the fundamental limits on predictive accuracy ($\alpha_{SPAP}<1$) arising from self-reference (SPAP) and the associated divergent resource costs ($C_P \propto 1/(\alpha_{SPAP}-\alpha)^2$) required to approach these limits (Theorem 14), analogous to the speed of light limit ($v \to c$) in Special Relativity.

 *   **Property R (Computational Richness):** (Definition 10, Appendix A) The necessary level of computational capability (representation, simulation/reasoning, predicate evaluation) required for a system to engage in the self-referential processing leading to SPAP and RUD limits.
-Argued to emerge effectively in MPU networks via POP/PCE optimization (**as argued in Appendix A.0**).
+Emerges through two complementary foundations: (I) Logical necessity from predictive structure (§A.0.2), establishing *why* computational capacity must exist; and (II) Physical instantiation via POP/PCE optimization (§A.0.3-A.0.5), demonstrating *how* it manifests in finite resource systems.
+See Appendix A.0 for complete derivation.

 *   **$Q$ (Predictive Quality):** (Section 2.1) General measure of the goodness or utility of a system's predictions relative to its POP goals (e.g., reduced uncertainty, increased accuracy, enhanced operational success).
 Related to Predictive Performance PP.